RickRoda/RickRoda.github.io/README.md

 Currently in development in Python + Django REST + HTML/CSS/JS

+__If you would like to help, please send me a message, this project will not run without the settings.py file which is currently untracked__

 # Some of the Features we would like....

 Character Stats